3 Board of Directors

 - definition of the authority and duties of the Chairman and the committees of the Board of Directors as well as the CEO and CFO of the Autoneum Group and the Business Group Heads;

-- organization of accounting, financial control and financial planning; the budget and the Annual Report with business review, financial statements, consolidated financial statements and Remuneration Report;
+- approval of strategic and financial planning, the budget and the Annual Report with business review, financial statements, consolidated financial statements and Remuneration Report;

 - principles of financial and investment policy, personnel and social policy, management and communications;